shrividya1234/CollectionsMasterApp/README.md

 // `numberList` now contains only even numbers: { 2, 4 }
 ```
 ### How to Use:
-Use a loop to check each element, and if it's odd, remove it using listName.RemoveAt(index).
+Use a loop to check each element, and if it's odd, remove it using `listName.RemoveAt(index)`.

+---

 ## 7. **Checking for a Number in a List**
-To check if a number exists in a list, use the List<T>.Contains() method.
+To check if a number exists in a list, use the `List<T>.Contains()` method.

 ### Example:
 ```csharp